Request a Strategy Call and we will get in touch with you

-What options do business owners have when creating an exit strategy?
-There are several, and each option has its advantages and disadvantages.
-Here is a brief introduction:
+What options do business owners have when considering an exit strategy?
+There are several, and each option has its place.
+Here are eight common exit options available to private business owners and some of the advantages and disadvantages of each:

 Option 1.
 Transfer to Family